bookstairs/bookhunter/README.md

 1. [Go Releaser](https://github.com/goreleaser/goreleaser) is used for releasing and local building
 2. [golangci-lint](https://github.com/golangci/golangci-lint) is used for code style.
-3. [goimports-reviser](https://github.com/incu6us/goimports-reviser) is used for sorting imports.
+3. [pre-commit](https://pre-commit.com/) is used for checking code before committing.

 ## Feature